MicrosoftDocs/cpp-docs/docs/cpp/modules-cpp.md

 - std.threading provides the contents of headers \<atomic>, \<condition_variable>, \<future>, \<mutex>, \<shared_mutex>, and \<thread>
 - std.core provides everything else in the C++ Standard Library

-To consume these modules, just add an import statement to the top of the source code file.
+To consume these modules, just add an import declaration to the top of the source code file.
 For example:

 ```cpp
 import std.core;
 import std.regex;
 ```

-To consume the Microsoft Standard Library module, you must compile your program with [/EHsc](../build/reference/eh-exception-handling-model.md) and [/MD](../build/reference/md-mt-ld-use-run-time-library.md) options.
+To consume the Microsoft Standard Library module, compile your program with [/EHsc](../build/reference/eh-exception-handling-model.md) and [/MD](../build/reference/md-mt-ld-use-run-time-library.md) options.

 ## Basic example